NumPy Array Slicing

 Understanding Arrays in NumPy

 Arrays are a fundamental concept in programming, allowing us to store multiple values of the same data type in a single variable.
 In this article, we will explore the different types of arrays, namely one-dimensional (1-D), two-dimensional (2-D), and three-dimensional (3-D) arrays.
-Understanding these types of arrays is crucial in efficiently organizing and accessing data in various programming tasks, so let's dive in and examine each type in detail.
+Understanding these types of arrays is crucial in efficiently organizing and accessing data in various programming tasks.

 Elements of an Array